 Our patrolling members can be proud to wear their surf lifeguard uniforms and undertake their patrolling duties.
 They present a professional and re-assuring presence to beach users and the general public at large and are responsible for a number of rescues and many preventative actions at Red Beach and Pakiri Beach each year.

-At Red Beach, the patrolling season is from Saturday 2nd December - Easter Monday.
+At Red Beach, the patrolling season is from Saturday 28 November - 28 March 2021.